 Yes, the potential for people who know how to code is huge.
 If a coder has flair and vision, what they can contribute is awesome.
 So, what does a software developer do?
 Plenty, but with the right amount of imagination these coders can do so much more.

 What does a software developer do?
-Sample it here by registering for our 5 Day Coding Challenge.
+Sample it here by registering for our 5 Day Coding Challenge through the form below.